New Grants and Payment Management Systems Now Available

 - provides a brief supporting narrative to link costs with project activities.
 The budget should cover the entire award period.

-Your Budget Detail Worksheet should clearly present a breakdown of costs associated with each of nine budget categories.
+Your Budget Detail Form should clearly present a breakdown of costs associated with each of nine budget categories.
 Itemize where necessary.
 For more detail on what is required, reference the specific solicitation.
-OJJDP expects applicants to provide a thorough narrative for each section of the Budget Detail Worksheet.
-The Budget Detail Worksheet should break out costs by year.
+OJJDP expects applicants to provide a thorough narrative for each section of the Budget Detail Form.
+The Budget Detail Form should break out costs by year.

 If you are a non-federal entity that expended $750,000 or more in federal funds (from all sources including pass-through sub-awards) in your organization's fiscal year (12-month turnaround reporting period), then you are required to arrange for a single organization-wide audit conducted in accordance with the provisions of Title 2 C.F.R.
 Subpart F (§ 200.500 et seq.).
 Refer to DOJ Grants Financial Guide, 3.19 Audit Requirements.